sblab-bioinformatics/5hmUseq/README.md

 ## Data

-All the sequencing data have been deposited in the [ArrayExpress database](https://www.ebi.ac.uk/arrayexpress/) at EMBL-EBI under accession number ??? (currently reviewer access only):
+All the sequencing data have been deposited in the [ArrayExpress database](https://www.ebi.ac.uk/arrayexpress/) at EMBL-EBI under accession number [E-MTAB-6456](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6456) (currently reviewer access only).

-(include link)

 ## Code